microtrain/bootcamp/13-Express/06-AuthApp.md

 [</> code](https://github.com/microtrain/mean.example.com/commit/32dc98ab94ef82008516280f436ec61230e8bf80) Add error/success handling to the login form.

-* If the submit returns a success message redirect the user to the homepage.
+* If the submit returns a success message, redirect the user to the homepage.
-* If the submit returns an error message display an error message on the screen.
+* If the submit returns an error message, display an error message on the screen.

 ```js
   //~line 52